Huegoxaga/notes/finance/related-concepts.md

 - The contribution income statement is helpful to managers in judging the impact on profits of changes in selling price, cost, or volume.
 The emphasis is on cost behaviour
   - It lists total sales, total variable cost, contribution margin (`CM`), total fix total, and has net operating income as the bottom line
   - Sales, variable expenses, and contribution margin can also be expressed on a per unit basis in the above statement
+  - Contribution refers to the amount contributes toward covering the fixed costs
 - The relationship among revenue, cost, profit and volume can be expressed graphically by preparing a CVP graph
   - Number of unit sold is on the x-axis, and dollors is on the y-axis.
 Lines are draw for total expenses and total sales
 - Cost structure refers to the relative proportion of fixed and variable costs in an organization